Destaq/destaq.github.io/_pages/portfolio.md

 ### low-face-mode
 {% include gallery caption="**Save your battery** by dimming the screen when not in front of your computer." %}

-This is perhaps my most favorite project, one that has steadily gained stars and downloads on GitHub as well as frequent questions on social media. `low-face-mode` provides an entertaining alternative to constantly shutting down your computer - it simply dims and brightens the screen based on whether or not you are in the camera's view.
+This is my most popular project, one that has steadily gained stars and downloads on GitHub as well as frequent questions on social media. `low-face-mode` provides an entertaining alternative to constantly shutting down your computer - it simply dims and brightens the screen based on whether or not you are in the camera's view.

 It includes:
 - custom facial recogntion